Support functions for model extensions

 just the name of the hook function is provided as a character string, then it

-is retrieved using get
+is retrieved using get.

-function should have arguments (object, do.se, tol,
+The estHook function should have arguments (object, do.se, tol,

-...) where object
+...) where object is the emmGrid object,

-is a logical flag for whether to return the standard error, and
+do.se is a logical flag for whether to return the standard error, and

-is the tolerance for assessing estimability.
+tol is the tolerance for assessing estimability.
 It should return a

-matrix with 3 columns: the estimates, standard errors (NA
+matrix with 3 columns: the estimates, standard errors (NA when

-), and degrees of freedom (NA
+do.se==FALSE), and degrees of freedom (NA for asymptotic).
+The

-number of rows should be the same as object@linfct.
+number of rows should equal nrow(linfct(object).
 The

-function should have arguments (object, tol, ...) as
+vcovHook function should have arguments (object, tol, ...) as

 described.
 It should return the covariance matrix for the estimates.
 Finally,

-, if present, is called at the very end of
+postGridHook, if present, is called at the very end of

-should return a suitably modified emmGrid
+should return a suitably modified emmGrid object.

 Registering S3 methods for a model class

-function is provided as a convenience to conditionally
+The .emm_register function is provided as a convenience to conditionally

 register your

-S3 methods for a model class, recover_data.foo
+S3 methods for a model class, recover_data.foo and emm_basis.foo,

-is the class name.
+where foo is the class name.
 Your package should implement an

-function and call .emm_register
+.onLoad function and call .emm_register if emmeans is

 installed.
 See the example.